Contents

 Generative AI vs. Predictive AI What are the differences

-Generative AI: Creating something new
+What is Generative AI: Creating something new

 The hallmark of Gen AI is the ability to create something that does not explicitly exist in the training data.
 It produces unique outputs exhibiting creativity and originality by capturing the underlying complexity and diversity of the input.
-As a result, generative AI is a potent tool for content creators, artists, designers, coders, customer experience teams, and others seeking to explore new frontiers.
+As a result, Generative AI is a potent tool for content creators, artists, designers, coders, customer experience teams, and others seeking to explore new frontiers.

-Predictive AI: Forecasting future outcomes
+What is Predictive AI: Forecasting future outcomes

 Predictive analytics primarily aims to extract valuable insights and make informed predictions based on available data.
 It benefits decision-making processes, allows businesses to optimize operations, identifies potential risks, and develops data-driven strategies.
 It is used widely in finance, healthcare, marketing, and numerous other industries where accurate predictions can drive competitive advantage and operational efficiency.
+Here is a in-depth column on how Predictive Analysis can be used in Manufactoring Industry

 Key differences between Gen AI and Predictive AI